ktor-doc-jp/ktor-doc-jp/pages/features/sessions.md

 call.sessions.set(MySession(name = "John", value = 12))
 ```

-When user logs out or session should be cleared for some other reason, you call `clear` function:
+When a user logs out, or a session should be cleared for any other reason, you can call the `clear` function:

 ```kotlin
 call.sessions.clear<MySession>()